-Explanations of the common defects, why they happen and how to fix them.
+Explanations of many common defects, why they occur and how to fix them.

-Written in plain language for people who don't know a lot about building.
+Written in plain language - great for anyone who doesn't know a lot about local buildings.

 This 50-page reference is especially useful for buyers of older homes.

 What's a mullion, joist, soldier, creeper or a hanging beam?